dotnet/docs-maui/docs/migration/forms-projects.md

 > [!div class="checklist"]
 >
 > - Update to SDK-style projects.
+> - Update namespaces.
-> - Find and replace namespace changes.
+> - Address any API changes.
 > - Configure .NET MAUI.
 > - Upgrade or replace incompatible dependencies with .NET 6+ versions.
 > - Compile and test your app.